 Junction and edge objects are nonspatial network objects used to model and work with a large number of real-world features that share a common geographical space, for example, the strands inside of a fiber cable or conductors in an underground duct.
 This allows organizations to model their network in more detail without the need to create features with shapes for every asset.

-Network diagrams support junction and edge objects and allow you to visualize the different levels of granularity you modeled in your network.
-They can be used to represent and verify relations between spatial and nonspatial elements of the network.
+Network diagrams support junction and edge objects and offer the ability to visualize the different levels of granularity you modeled in your network.
+They can be used to represent and check relations between spatial and nonspatial elements of the network.

 Diagram building process